Serena Campbell: Relationship with Bernie Wolfe

 Following a suspension, Serena returns to AAU and learns trauma surgeon Bernie Wolfe has been tasked with supervising her.
 An Inside Soap writer noted that "a power struggle" occurs between the two women, which leads Raf and Fletch to bet on who will win.
 When Serena is challenged during theatre, she has to step back and allow Bernie to proceed with the surgery.
-Serena felt that her future at Holby was "bleak" and she told Hanssen that she was resigning.
+Serena feels that her future at Holby is "bleak" and tells Hanssen she wants to resign.
 Bernie later impresses Serena when she turns AAU into a makeshift trauma unit, following an influx of patients from a train accident.
 Serena then suggests to Hanssen that they create a proper trauma department within the hospital.
 An Inside Soap writer noted, "it seems the ice is finally beginning to thaw between the warring women".

 Months later, Fletch is stabbed by a patient, and Serena and Bernie work together to save him.
-Once he was recovering in intensive care, Serena and Bernie slump to the floor outside the theatre and Bernie takes the blame for what happened.
+Once he is recovering in intensive care, Serena and Bernie slump to the floor outside the theatre and Bernie takes the blame for what happened.
 As Serena assures her that it was not her fault, and that she is a good person, Bernie kisses Serena.
 Of her reaction to the kiss, Russell stated, "Well, Serena's surprised and she does pull away initially.
 Serena totally didn't see it coming but, when it did, I think she was all for it."
 To convey their characters' emotions during the scene outside the theatre, Russell revealed that she and Redgrave used their sadness at the result of the Brexit vote.
-The scene was also the last to be filmed that day, so they were both tired and stressed, which contributed to the emotions they wanted to portray.
+The scene was also the last to be filmed that day, so they were both tired and stressed, which contributed to the percieived authenticity of the emotions they portrayed.

 When asked by Victoria Wilson of What's on TV about whether there had been any sense of romantic feelings between Serena and Bernie before the kiss, Russell thought there definitely had from Bernie, but neither woman knew what was going to happen.
 She added, "That said, I think it's bloody obvious to everybody else that that's where it was going!"
 Russell thought it would interesting to see how Serena deals with the kiss.
 She also hoped the storyline would have a positive impact on lesbian viewers in particular and she felt "a great responsibility" to get it right.
 The pairing of Serena and Bernie has been given the portmanteau Berena by fans on social media.